laravel/docs/eloquent.md

 <a name="accessors-and-mutators"></a>
 ## Accessors & Mutators

 Eloquent provides a convenient way to transform your model attributes when getting or setting them.
-Simplify define a `giveFoo` method on your model to declare an accessor.
+Simplify define a `getFooAttribute` method on your model to declare an accessor.
 Keep in mind that the methods should follow camel-casing, even though your database columns are snake-case:

 **Defining An Accessor**

 	class User extends Eloquent {

-		public function giveFirstName($value)
+		public function getFirstNameAttribute($value)
 		{
 			return ucfirst($value);
 		}